loneicewolf/The-Drone-Project/README.md

   - [ ] Turbo/Boost (pressurized air with a motor)
   - [ ] grip-claw (servo motor)
   - [ ] extra fan

+# DISCLAIMER
+Obviously, there is laws about drones, at least where I am at (Sweden), so of course one has to follow the laws; Which is why this will only be a POC, used indoors, not to actually "be used".
+It's really just a fun project.
+Could also be some research that is interesting!
+Thanks for reading.
+Do check **your** countries laws before trying to replicate this project **or** buy any drone what so ever.